GSA/baselinealignment/testCaseGuide.md

 5. [Contributing Test Case video play list](https://www.youtube.com/playlist?list=PLaqerowLitKmBu1MkZcJhu-VHmTBaDJho) - Youtube

 ## Claim Your Test Case
-1. Go to the [Test Case map to Baseline Tests.xlsx](https://documents.max.gov/community-pages/_layouts/15/WopiFrame2.aspx?sourcedoc=%7b8C6CC728-95D2-4E54-826D-3CA97A7BCCA0%7d&action=edit) to see a listing of all test cases that are needed.
+1. Go to the [Test Case map to Baseline Tests.xlsx](https://documents.max.gov/community-pages/_layouts/15/WopiFrame2.aspx?sourcedoc=%7b8C6CC728-95D2-4E54-826D-3CA97A7BCCA0%7d&action=edit) on Max.gov to see a listing of all test cases that are needed.
    - This spreadsheet is used for tracking of all test case development.
    - All details for the test cases are included here, including a description of the test case and test file and filenames.
 2. Enter your name (in the blank Assigned column) next to the test case you want to work on.